Shirley Chisholm: Legacy

-In February 2005, Shirley Chisholm '72: Unbought and Unbossed, a documentary film, aired on U.S public television.
+In February 2005, Shirley Chisholm '72: Unbought and Unbossed, a documentary film, aired on U.S. public television.
 It chronicled Chisholm's 1972 bid for the Democratic presidential nomination.
 It was directed and produced by independent African-American filmmaker Shola Lynch.
 The film was featured at the Sundance Film Festival in 2004.
 On April 9, 2006, the film was announced as a winner of a Peabody Award.

 In 2014, the first biography of Chisholm for an adult audience was published, Shirley Chisholm: Catalyst for Change, by Brooklyn College history professor Barbara Winslow, who was also the founder and first director of the Shirley Chisholm Project.
 Until then, only several juvenile biographies had appeared.

-Chisholm's speech "For the Equal Rights Amendment", given in 1970, is listed as number 91 in American Rhetoric's Top 100 Speeches of the 20th Century (listed by rank).

 Monuments

-The Shirley Chisholm Project on Brooklyn Women's Activism (formerly known as the Shirley Chisholm Center for Research) exists at Brooklyn College to promote research projects and programs on women and to preserve the legacy of Chisholm.
+The Shirley Chisholm Project on Brooklyn Women's Activism (formerly known as the Shirley Chisholm Center for Research) exists at Brooklyn College to promote research projects and programs on women and to preserve Chisholm's legacy.
 The Chisholm Project also houses an archive as part of the Chisholm Papers in the college library Special Collections.

 In January 2018, Governor Andrew Cuomo announced his intent to build the Shirley Chisholm State Park, a 407 acre state park along 3.5 mi of the Jamaica Bay coastline, adjoining the Pennsylvania Avenue and Fountain Avenue landfills south of Spring Creek Park's Gateway Center section.
 The state park was dedicated to Chisholm that September.
 The park opened to the public on July 2, 2019.

+In April 2023, the Vauxhall Primary School in Christ Church, Barbados, which was built in 1976 to replace the school where Chisholm received her elementary education, was renamed the Shirley Chisholm Primary School.
+The renaming ceremony was attended by Chisholm's relatives, and a plaque was unveiled by Barbados Prime Minister Mia Mottley, the island's first female premier.
+The school's Shirley Chisholm Memorial Garden contains a bust of Chisholm and a colorful mural showcasing her achievements.

 A memorial monument of Chisholm is planned for the entrance to Prospect Park in Brooklyn by Parkside Avenue station, designed by artists Amanda Williams and Olalekan Jeyifous.
+After four years of delays and revisions, the project gained approval from the New York City Public Design Commission during 2023.

+The Shirley Chisholm Legacy Project

+The Shirley Chisholm Legacy Project, founded by Jacqueline Patterson, aims to advance climate justice for black communities through the Just Transition Framework.
+This initiative links frontline black leaders, especially women, with the necessary resources to drive systemic change from harmful extractive practices to an economy that acknowledges the principles of sustainable living.
+The project aims to address the interconnected challenges of environmental issues, poverty, racial discrimination and gender inequality.